samuel-foster/apex-map-bot/README.md

 - `!map` - Shows the current map rotation (BR Pubs, BR Ranked, Mixtape)
 - `!next` - Shows the next map rotation
 - `!maps` - Shows both current and next map rotations
+- `!patch` - Get a summary of the latest patch notes
 - `!ping` - Check if the bot is responsive
 - `!help` - Display all available commands